robotics-upo/Heuristic_path_planners/README.md

 ## TODOs

 - [ ] Allow using ```std::experimental``` for ```std::any``` and other C++17 functions to allow compiling it with GCC 5/6.
-- [ ] Refine save data integration
+- [x] Refine save data integration: Using std variant that reduces duplicated code.
 - [x] Add Theta* class
 - [x] Add Lazy Theta* class
 - [ ] Add bash/python scripts to generate data from a set of parameters